 What Is a Treemap Visualization?

-A treemap is a hierarchical chart that displays data as a set of nested rectangles.
-Each branch of the hierarchy is represented by a colored rectangle (called a "tile"), which is then further subdivided into smaller rectangles representing sub-branches.
-The size of each rectangle is proportional to a quantitative value, and color can encode an additional dimension of data.
+A treemap is a hierarchical chart that shows data using nested rectangles.
+Each branch of the hierarchy is represented by a colored rectangle, known as a "tile."
+These tiles can be divided into smaller rectangles for sub-branches.

 - Size encoding -- Rectangle area represents a quantitative measure such as revenue, units sold, or headcount.